agathoklisx/libved/README.md

    - there are no comments to the code, so it is probably hard to understand and hack happily (it is a rather idiomatic C, though i believe it makes the complicated code more readable, as it is based on intentions; but still hard to understand without comments).
+     And usually most of the comments, are not code comments, they are just comments.

    - it is written and tested under a Linux environment, but also the code makes a lot of assumptions, as expects a POSIX environment.